 - Must be adaptable, flexible, able to work with people from other cultures and backgrounds, pro-active, very organized,

-- Native English speaker with strong writing and grammar skills.
+- Strong writing and grammar skills.

 - Must have interest in somatics or movement-related approaches